pydio/pydio-doc-howto/troubleshooting_ldapad.md

 This seems to indicate that the password is not correctly passed : did you set the “Transmit Clear Pass” parameter to true?

 ### I cannot share folder or create shared users!
-You must set up a “secondary instance” in the Authentication panel, so that AjaXplorer can handle a “multiple” configuration : reading the master users from the Directory, but also creating new shared users inside its “local” directory.
+You must set up a “secondary instance” in the Authentication panel, so that Pydio can handle a “multiple” configuration : reading the master users from the Directory, but also creating new shared users inside its “local” directory.
 Use either Serial or DB auth storage for this secondary instance.